AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 All these columns serve as data selection tools.
 For example, if a channel has a *Fraction_of_contaminated_signal* of 0.9, it means that only 10% of the signal is free from anomalies, suggesting the data from this channel should likely be discarded.
-The SD-based selection is provided with three different thresholds; the choice of being more or less conservative is left to the user's discretion.
+The DF consistency based selection is provided with three different thresholds; the choice of being more or less conservative is left to the user's discretion.

-## Channel selection
+## Channel and recording selection

 GSPT features two automated algorithms to assess EGG recording quality.